taih304/Linux-Shell/Command/Command Part 1.md

 Open the folder with root permission, then just drop and drag

+### netstat

-### Find Out Which Process Is Listening Upon a Port
+Find Out Which Process Is Listening Upon a Port

 ```shell
 netstat -tulpn